Story

 The prestigious Bush Fellowship is no exception.
 Since it was first awarded in 1965, Bush Fellows have included artists, government leaders, entrepreneurs, educators and more.
 One constant, however, is the Foundation’s belief in the power of people to make great ideas happen in their communities.
 And that is the crux of the Bush Fellowship today: personal leadership growth and development.

-On the following pages, you’ll get a glimpse into the thousands of individuals whose lives — and communities — have been touched by the Bush Fellowship.
+Get a glimpse into the thousands of individuals whose lives — and communities — have been touched by the Bush Fellowship.

 Berg (BF’00) went to the Museum Management Institute (MMI), run by the American Alliance of Museums, to gain museum operational skills.